 The PMI address to send your audit package to is PMI Attn.: Certification Audit 14 Campus Blvd.
 Newtown Square, PA 19073-3299 USA.

-Common Mistakes to Avoid During the PMP Audit
+Common Mistakes to Avoid to Pass The PMP Audit

 - Not following PMI guidelines: Be sure to carefully review and follow PMI guidelines to avoid errors or omissions in the PMP audit process.